Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?: Limitations

 \section{Limitations}

 This work has several limitations.
-First, due to the inference cost of ChatGPT\footnote{experiments done between 12/2023 and 04/2024}, we conduct experiments on subsets of the test data for mathematical reasoning tasks.
-Besides, we include 3 datasets requiring different reasoning capabilities in this work.
+First, due to the inference cost of ChatGPT, we conduct experiments on subsets of the test data for mathematical reasoning tasks.
+Besides, we include 6 datasets requiring different reasoning capabilities in this work.
 A further improvement could be to explore more diverse types of tasks.